 One creator of the Drawing Frenzy and illustration mentor is Mike Sullivan, a talented local comic-book artist.

-"It's just a very nurturing environment for creativity and people are drawn to it… and we just feed off that," Sullivan said.
+"It's just a very nurturing environment for creativity and people are drawn to it… and we just feed off that,"

 Another local painter and comic artist that meets regularly at the coffee house is Darryl Woods.
 He tells young artists to draw something every day but make sure it's something new: Don't keep rehashing the same old thing.